NathanLaCrosse/QuantumComputerEmulator/README.md

+# Notice
+I'm currently coming back to this project to spruce it up and make this readme more presentable (as well as the code).
+The tutorial has been added, with more to come.
+Stay tuned.

 # Quantum Computer Emulator

 This project runs a quantum computing emulator that allows you to visualize and create quantum circuits.
 Along with this, there are a few other projects I made along the way in here, such as a double slit experiment and a matrix calculator.